evidence-dev/evidence/sites/docs/docs/markdown/index.md

 #### Storing Images and Static Files

 Evidence looks for images in the `/static` folder in the root of your project.
+Create it if it doesn't exist.

 ```
 +-- pages/